 The magnificent building, once lavishly furnished in the 18th century French style, remained a family home until the 1950’s.
 Whilst two fires destroyed the rich interiors in the 1960’s, the Castle’s renovated exterior is testimony to the remarkable skills of craftsmen and women who carried out a huge repair and conservation programme in the 1990’s.

-The Castle grounds are open daily at 7am and close at: 6.30pm – November to March, 7.30pm – April and October, 9pm – May and September and 10pm – June, July and August.
+The Castle grounds are open daily at 7am and currently close at 7pm.
 Entry to the grounds is free, parking charges apply.

 |Ticket Type||Ticket Tariff|